 We will file a claim with asbestos trust funds, which represent the primary source of compensation for the victims of asbestos exposure, as well as with the VA if you are a veteran.
-It is important to keep in mind that asbestos exposure cases have a statute of limitations of 3 years in the majority of states, so it is recommended to take legal action as soon as you receive your diagnosis.
+As a veteran seeking compensation, you will have to send our resourceful attorneys your military records, which you must retrieve, and your medical records so that they can start assessing your case.

 Our attorneys, who specialize in toxic exposure cases, will recover the maximum compensation you qualify for within the shortest time possible.
 Finally, it is worthy of note that our law firm works on a contingency fee basis, which means that you do not have to pay our attorneys anything unless they recover compensation for you.